 I am wondering if evoking the effortful ambience of a literary salon, or the divine energy of Saraswati, or the curious nature of the human mind, could help craft a contemporary approach to dialogue.
 Why?
 Well, to enhance a more beautiful, intelligent world.

 I for one long to keep learning to dialogue.
 That is where my mind is at.
 It’s not easy.
-And due to unforeseen personal challenges, I’m *listening* more than writing nowadays.
+But I’m *listening* more than talking nowadays.

 So, in the spirit of dialogue, pick a hot button issue in your mind and consider; is there a difference between dialoguing and debating said issue and is it important to cultivate both?
 If you share thoughts, I’ll be delighted!